Alexander the Great: Coinage

-The conquest by Philip II of Pangaeum and then of the island of Thasos between 356 and 342 BC brought rich gold and silver mines under Macedonian control.
+The conquest by Philip II of Pangaeum, and then of the island of Thasos between 356 and 342 BC brought rich gold and silver mines under Macedonian control.

 Alexander appears to have introduced a new coinage in Cilicia in Tarsus, after the Battle of Issus in 333 BC, which went on to become the main coinage of the empire.
 Alexander minted gold staters, silver tetradrachms and drachims, and various fractional bronze coins.
 The types of these coins remained constant in his empire.
 The gold series had the head of Athena on the obverse and a winged Nike (Victory) on the reverse.
 The silver coinage had a beardless head of Heracles wearing a lionskin headdress on the obverse and Zeus aetophoros ('eagle bearer') enthroned with a scepter in his left hand, on the reverse.
 There are both Greek and non-Greek aspects to this design.
 Heracles and Zeus were important deities for the Macedonians, with Heracles considered to be the ancestor of the Temenid dynasty and Zeus the patron of the main Macedonian sanctuary, Dium.
-However, the lion was also the symbolic animal of the Anatolian god Sandas, worshipped at Tarsus.
+The lion was also the symbolic animal of the Anatolian god Sandas, worshipped at Tarsus.
 The reverse design of Alexander's tetradrachms is closely modelled on the depiction of the god Baaltars (Baal of Tarsus), on the silver staters minted at Tarsus by the Persian satrap Mazaeus before Alexander's conquest.

 Alexander did not attempt to impose uniform imperial coinage throughout his new conquests.
 Persian coins continued to circulate in all the satrapies of the empire.